Liyuna123/Gesture_Controlled_Robot/index.md

 }

 ```
+###Robot Testing Code

-Here is the code I used to test the robot.
+This is the code I used to test the robot motor driver and motors to make sure they work and are synced in the right direction.
 ```c++
 // ----- Pin assignments -----
 const int ENA = 10;   // left-side speed (PWM)